On Sunday, 17 November 2024, demonstrations will take place in Greek cities. This is due to the 51st Anniversary of the Polytechnic Uprising in 1973.

 The participants then march all the way to the U.S. Embassy, on Vas.
 Sofias street, close to Megaro Moussikis metro station.

-Later in the evening, the protests may turn violent in certain areas, with clashes between demonstrators and the police.
+Later in the evening, the protests usually turn violent in certain areas, with clashes between demonstrators and the police.
 Tear gas and molotov cocktails are not uncommon.

 The affected areas mostly include Exarchia, Patission street, and the broader vicinity of Panepistimio metro, where restaurants and cafes usually remain closed.

 As a rule, these areas are safe until the afternoon.
-However, if you don’t want to get caught up in the protests, it’s best to avoid them in the evening.
+However, if you don’t want to get caught up in the protests, avoid them in the evening.

 In addition, if you happen to live in those areas, it’s also wise to keep your windows shut to avoid teargas smoke and fumes.
 Or even spend the night in another area if you don’t feel comfortable.